 Connect to a hidden wireless network

-It is possible to set up a wireless network so that it is "hidden."
-Hidden networks won't show up in the list of networks that are displayed when you click the network menu in the menu bar (or the list of wireless networks on any other computer).
+It is possible to set up a wireless network so that it is “hidden.”
+Hidden networks won’t show up in the list of wireless networks displayed in the Network settings.
 To connect to a hidden wireless network:

-You may have to check the settings of the wireless base station or router to see what the network name is.
-It is sometimes called the BSSID (Basic Service Set Identifier), and looks something like this: 02:00:01:02:03:04.
+You may have to check the settings of the wireless access point or router to see what the network name is.
+If you don’t have the network name (SSID), you can use the BSSID (Basic Service Set Identifier, the access point’s MAC address), which looks something like 02:00:01:02:03:04 and can usually be found on the underside of the access point.

-You should also check the wireless base station's security settings.
+You should also check the security settings for the wireless access point.
 Look for terms like WEP and WPA.

 You may think that hiding your wireless network will improve security by preventing people who don’t know about it from connecting.
 In practice, this is not the case; the network is slightly harder to find but it is still detectable.